davidinlou/davelouRaidCheck/README.md

     can reset the raids.

 Notes:

-A.  Your city names must be unique and not contain spaces
+1. Your city names must be unique and not contain spaces
-B.  Requires Tampermonkey to run
+2. Requires Tampermonkey to run

 To install: